slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Experience is merely the name men gave to their mistakes.' -- Oscar Wilde*

+> *'Good judgment comes from experience.
+Experience comes from bad judgment'. -- Jim Horning*

-Fail fast and bounce back quickly by being [grateful](#on-gratitude-and-humbleness):
-Sometimes you win, sometimes you learn.
-Accept failure as part of the process.
+Fail fast and bounce back quickly by being [grateful](#on-gratitude-and-humbleness): Sometimes you win, sometimes you learn.

+Failure is only failure if you don’t learn from it.
+Accept it as part of the process.
+The more you fail, the more you learn.
+Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.
 Anyone who has never made a mistake has never tried anything new.

-Making mistakes is better than faking perfections.
-The more you fail, the more you learn.
+When you don't know something you will pay for it.
+That's the stupidity tax.

 > *'The greatest mistake you can make in life is to continually be afraid you will make one.' -- Elbert Hubbard*

-> *'A scar is not an injury.
-A scar is an healing.
-After an injury, a scar is what makes you whole.' -- China Mieville*

-> *'Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.'*

 > *'Failure is the condiment that gives success its flavor.' -- Truman Capote*

 > *'Prove all things; hold fast that which is good.' -- 1 Thessalonians 5:21*

-> *'When you don't know something you will pay for it.
-That's the stupidity tax.'*

-> *'Good judgment comes from experience.
-Experience comes from bad judgment'. -- Jim Horning*

 > *'Calling it an experiment gives you permission to fail.' -- A.J.
 Jacobs*

-> *'You’re going to make mistakes in life.
-It’s what you do after the mistakes that counts.' -- Brandi Chastain*

-> *'A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing.' -- George Bernard Shaw*

 > *'It's not the load that breaks you down, it's the way you carry it.' -- Lou Holtz*